dojot/docker-compose/docs/source/envvars.rst

     export ZEROMQ_PORT=5556

     # Timeout value for locked variables.
 After this period, the variable
-    # will be automatically unlocked
+    # will be automatically unlocked (time in ms)
     export HOLD_LOCK_TIMEOUT=10000

     # Timeout value for wait operations for locks.
 After this period, the client
-    # will be automatically freed, but with no data.
+    # will be automatically freed, but with no data. (time in ms)
     export WAIT_LOCK_TIMEOUT=30000